isitt77/MiniAdventure_dotNet/README.md

 # MiniAdventure_dotNet

-Update 11/08/2022 - In process of solving NuGet dependency update issue with database.
+Update 11/08/2022 - In process of solving NuGet dependency update issue affecting the database.
 Currently, database is not accessible.
 I will fix as soon as I can.
 Sorry for the inconvenience.

 ASP.NET version of my Node/Express app